Loop

 # systemctl enable --now named

-First, install the border-release RPM package that will add the border-epel and border-epel-testing DNF repositories to your system, as well as associated GPG keys used to verify signed RPM packages from these repositories:
+First, install the akira-release RPM package that will add the akira-epel and akira-epel-testing DNF repositories to your system, as well as associated GPG keys used to verify signed RPM packages from these repositories:

 Then, install the loop RPM package that will install the Loop software and documentation: